 - While the potatoes are boiling, add the green onions, lime juice, lime zest, ginger, tamari and curry paste to a food processor.
 Break the nori sheets up into manageable pieces and put them in the food processor with the other ingredients.
 Process until it is a paste.
 The nori tends to stay a little chunkier than everything else and that is ok.

-- Drain the hearts of palm and either grate them, or shred them with a fork, then drain the artichokes and roughly chop.
+- Drain the hearts of palm really, really well, and either grate them, or shred them with a fork, then drain the artichokes and roughly chop.
 Be sure to drain them throughly and give the artichokes a little squeeze to get any residual liquid out of them.

 - Once the potatoes have cooled enough to handle, add the paste and stir through really well so it's evenly distributed then add the shredded hearts of palm and the chopped artichoke and stir through gently.

 - Form into patties, squeezing them together really well, then place them on a tray with some baking parchment as you go.
 To cook you can either pan-fry them, oven bake or cook them on a griddle.
 They are best pan-fried as they develop a lovely golden crust.

 - Warm your griddle to a medium high heat.
 When hot carefully place the crab cakes on the griddle and cook for 4-5 minutes each side.

 To oven bake

-- Place on a tray on baking parchment and bake at 400°F for around 25 minutes.
+- Place on a tray on lightly greased baking parchment and bake at 400°F for around 25 minutes.
 Turn over half way through.